HOW TO MAKE SUPERFOOD ALMOND MILK YOGURT

 Homemade yogurt is a super food and nuts are a super food.
 Add some probiotics and you have a gut loving, healing food that lactose intolerant, vegans, or simply your everyday nut addict can enjoy.
 Absolutely no one needs to miss out on the benefits of homemade, probiotic rich yogurt.

 Nut milk yogurt must be made from scratch.
-However, that’s right from actual nuts.
+That’s right from actual nuts.
 There are no short cuts.
 Additives and preservatives in store bought nut milk will not produce good yogurt.
 Fortunately, making it at home is very simple.
-A step by step recipe can be found here.
+A step by step nut milk recipe can be found here.

 A LITTLE BIT OF NATURAL SUGAR PROMOTES GOOD BACTERIA.

 Make sure your homemade nut milk has a little bit of sugar in it.
 Unlike animal milk, nut milk doesn’t naturally contain sugar.
 The bacteria populating in your homemade yogurt need something to feed on to allow the culturing process to take place.
-A little bit of raw honey is enough to kick starts fermentation.
-1 tablespoon of honey to 4 cups of nut milk should do.
-If your nut milk recipe has honey or any other sweetener do not add more.
+A little bit of white sugar is enough to kick start fermentation.

 THICKENING DAIRY-FREE YOGURT.

 You will need a yogurt starter culture to introduce the fermentation of bacteria to your nut milk.
-I used this brand.
-Feel free to use any starter culture you are happy with.
 Use the amount of starter culture indicated on the packet.
 Dairy free starter cultures are also available.

 Thoroughly wash or sterilize your yogurt container, whisk and other utensils with boiling water.